| | PHILIP

 Most Dangerous Author in Britain,” in which he called him the writer “the

 atheists would have been praying for, if atheists prayed.”
-(Emphasis mine)
+(Emphasis mine) "Pullman is a rangy,

 spirited man in his fifties with a bristling fringe of gray hair; at times,